seanharrington256/boise_qiime_2022/qiime2_tutorial.md

 qiime --help
 ```

-This should spit out the help menu for QIIME if everything worked as expected.
+This should spit out the help menu for QIIME2 if everything worked as expected.

 You can deactivate the environment by running `conda deactivate` -- if you run it now, you will need to activate it again, though.

 You can always check what conda environments you have and which you are currently in by running `conda env list`.
-The active environemnt will have `*` next to it.
+The active environment will have `*` next to it.